 There’s a neat little window from the shop/micro-pub into the brewery, which should be fun on a brewday.
 Beers is served from casks on gravity, and there are bottles of Nethergate beers and from a small number of other breweries.
 So I had a pint of Nethergate ‘Old Growler’, and bought bottles of their ‘Umbel Ale’ (a beer that pretty much stopped me in my tracks the first time I drank it a couple of decades ago), and Sam Smith’s ‘Imperial Stout’.
 There were also many bottles of gin, and wine on offer, as well as a few nibbles in the fridge, and a pickle-topped pork pie from nearby Lavenham complemented the beer.
 Just to be clear, the pork pie was without the traditional pasty top, but was topped with pickle – so does that make it a pie, or a pickle-topped pork tart??

-The wife had barely suggested the idea of walking up the length of Long Melford and back*, which is a long old walk post-pint for an old boy like me, when (clearly Bacchus was listening to my silent prayer, and had a word with whoever is in charge of the weather) the clouds opened.
+The wife suggested the idea of walking up the length of Long Melford and back, which is a l-o-n-g walk, post-pint, for an old boy like me.
+However, clearly Bacchus was listening to my silent prayer, and had a word with whichever deity is in charge of the weather, and the clouds opened.
 Really opened.
 Which meant instead of a walk up and down the length of the village, instead it was a drive back to town and feet up and watch fellow Hartlepudlian Jeff Stelling on the telly box for the first EFL Saturday of the season.
 Huzzah!